LINGUIST 101G Language, Mind and Society

 - Be able to apply primary language data (texts, media, recordings, etc) to problems in language and society

-- What does it mean to "mean", and how can we use linguistic tools to analyse meaning?
+- What is "meaning", and how can we use linguistic tools to analyse it?

 - Politeness: how we do talk about interactive meaning in different societies?